This piece was originally printed in CU Independent’s Spring ’18 edition of Syllabus. Find it around campus.

 The scarcity of land within city limits makes existing lots extremely valuable.
 As Boulder is built up with wealthy Silicon Valley transplants like Google, the finite lots of land are becoming even more pricey.
 Rich yuppies continue to flock into the city, forcing the blue-collar workforce of Boulder outside of city lines.

-Old, formerly affordable, homes are being bought, gutted and fitted with state-of-the-art appliances, granite countertops and glossy hardwood floors.
+Old, formerly affordable, homes are being bought, gutted and fitted with state-of-the-art appliances, granite or maple countertops and glossy hardwood floors.
 This is lucrative for the sellers in the housing market of Boulder but devastating for low-income buyers.

 The city government, in all earnestness, has installed certain requirements and goals for affordable housing.
 The government aims to have 10 percent of all housing be affordable, although there is no deadline on this.
 They have also voted to increase the linkage fee, which is a fee that land developers must pay to Boulder’s affordable housing fund per square-foot they develop.